FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 **Parameters:**

-`xTask` The handle of the task to enable preemption.
-Passing `NULL` enables
+`xTask` The handle of the task for which preemption will be enabled.
+Passing
-        preemption for the calling task.
+        `NULL` enables preemption for the calling task.

 **Example Usage:**